eclipse-hono/hono/site/documentation/content/api/command-and-control-kafka/index.md

 For that, the Business Application connects to the *Kafka Cluster* and writes a message to the tenant-specific topic `hono.command.${tenant_id}` where `${tenant_id}` is the ID of the tenant that the client wants to send the command for.
 The Business Application can consume the corresponding command response from the `hono.command_response.${tenant_id}` topic.

-In contrast to a one-way command, a request/response command contains a *response-expected* header with value `true` and a *correlation-id* header, providing the identifier that is used to correlate a response message to the original request.
+In contrast to a one-way command, a request/response command contains a *response-required* header with value `true` and a *correlation-id* header, providing the identifier that is used to correlate a response message to the original request.

 **Preconditions**